Cyberbully (2015 film): Production

+Reception

-Critical reception
+Critical response

 Cyberbully received positive reviews from critics.
-The Spectator asserted that the one-off play was a "very well made one, deftly shifting our sympathies throughout (with the aid of Maisie Williams’s dazzling central performance) and full of genuine menace."
-Similarly, writing in The Guardian, Filipa Jodelka described Maisie Williams central performance as a "tour-de-force", although noted that unlike its billing it shouldn't be "viewed as a realistic depiction of cyberbullying at all, but as a kind of millennial ghost-in-the-machine spine-chiller instead, replete with traditional horror devices (Faustian pacts, anonymous ghouls, tests of morality), mild peril and creepy strings."
-Mark Monahan of The Daily Telegraph gave the episode 3/5 stars, and noted the plot's predictability.
-Despite this he still felt that it was "tense, all too topical, and – here’s hoping – maybe even socially useful television."
+The Spectator asserted that the one-off play was a "very well made one, deftly shifting our sympathies throughout (with the aid of Maisie Williams's dazzling central performance) and full of genuine menace."
+Similarly, writing in The Guardian, Filipa Jodelka described Maisie Williams central performance as a "tour-de-force", although noted that unlike its billing it should not be "viewed as a realistic depiction of cyberbullying at all, but as a kind of millennial ghost-in-the-machine spine-chiller instead, replete with traditional horror devices (Faustian pacts, anonymous ghouls, tests of morality), mild peril and creepy strings."
+Mark Monahan of The Daily Telegraph gave the film three out of five stars, noting the plot's predictability.
+Despite this he still felt that it was "tense, all too topical, and – here's hoping – maybe even socially useful television."

-The Independent noted that it "was that rare programme that felt authentic enough to persuade teens, while also engaging older viewers."
+Ellen E. Jones of The Independent noted that it "was that rare programme that felt authentic enough to persuade teens, while also engaging older viewers."
 In a further review of the film for The Guardian, Lucy Mangan described the film as "part gothic horror, part An Inspector Calls for the digital age."
 She also felt that despite Williams's good performance, it was Haruka Abe as Jennifer Li who was the standout performer, with Abe having the more "difficult task of making happiness and optimism compelling until she has to modulate into despair under the weight of the people who attack her and urge her to kill herself."

-Awards and nominations
+Accolades

-The film was nominated for the 2016 Bafta TV Awards in the Single Drama category.
+The film was nominated for Best Single Drama at the 2016 British Academy Television Awards.
 The film won the 2016 Prix Italia in the TV drama category.